AlvarBer/Persimmon/docs/introduction.md

 Description
 -----------
-Persimmon is a visual programming interface for sklearn.
+Persimmon is a visual programming interface for scikit-learn[^skl].

-This projects involves a variety of Computer Science topics, such as User Experience (Main topic as the project is driven by the users feedback and engagement with the project), Machine Learning (We don't write the algorithms, but need extensive knowledge of them to surface all their options) Software Engineering (We have to interact with already built software, using interfaces and organizing code through object-oriented techniques), Compilers (Language parsing and transpilers) and a number of tangentially related topics such as Machine Learning, I/O, preprocessing of data, etc.
+This projects involves a variety of Computer Science topics,

+* User Experience.
+Main topic as the project is driven by the users feedback and engagement with the project.

+* Software Engineering.
+Interfacing with previous existing code, laying well-defined interfaces and organizing code though object-oriented techniques.

+* Machine Learning.
+Although there is no writing implementation of new algorithms extensive knowledge of current implementations is needed in order to surface all the available options.

+* Data Wrangling.
+Some preconditions about the data have to be assumed or the user has to be provided with the tools to perform the transformation.

+* Compilation.
+The graphical form of a workflow involving several steps is compiled down to Python source code (Transpilation).

-The hypothesis is that the visual presentation of the concepts helps with both learning and exploratory datascience work.
+The hypothesis is that the visual representation of the workflow and the associated concepts can help to both learn and use Machine Learning techniques and the faster iteration of exploratory datascience work.

 Motivation
 ----------
-After learning about Machine Learning on university last year I was able to get an internship working for a company on the algorithmic trading sector..
+After learning about Machine Learning on university last year I got an internship on an algorithmic trading company.

-There, amongst other duties, I aided with moving the codebase from MATLAB to Python, and during that process I realised many of my co-workers struggled with the switch.
-All of the were not computer scientists, but instead came from a variety of backgrounds such as Maths, Physics, Electric Engineering, Statistics or Aerospace Engineering.
+There, amongst other duties, I aided with moving the codebase from `MATLAB` to `Python`, and during that process I realised some of my co-workers were having some struggles switching.
+The whole of the department were not computer scientists, but instead came from a variety of backgrounds such as Maths, Physics, Electric Engineering, Statistics or Aerospace Engineering.

 Yet they were the whole of the department, their work requires a very high level of theoretical maths knowledge, and so happens that these experts from